fynnwilliam/fynnwilliam.github.io/README.md

-There comes a time when holding multiple values in a fixed bitset is quite useful - when compressing data or performing inplace updates, or we are unable to allocate extra memory or when encrypting data, just to name a couple of scenarios.
+There comes a time when holding multiple values in a fixed bitset is quite useful - when compressing data or performing inplace updates, or we are unable to allocate extra memory or when encrypting data, the list goes on.
 We shall look at how to store and retrieve multiple values from an integer.

 The number of bits required to form the maximum possible sub value in the